josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/🛰️_attribution_israel_style_mismatch.md

 # 🛰️ Attribution Failure: Why This Is Not Israel’s Style
 **First created:** 2025-12-15 | **Last updated:** 2025-12-15
-*Using doctrine, incentives, and operational fingerprints to rule actors out rather than speculate them in*
+*Using doctrine, incentives, and operational fingerprints to rule actors out — and why the remaining explanations are more concerning*

 ---

 ## 🛰️ Orientation

-A pattern has been reported that mirrors known Polaris interference signatures: dropped calls, message delivery failures, account instability, and device-level weirdness — disproportionately noticed after public criticism of Israel or the Mossad.
+A pattern has been reported that mirrors known Polaris interference signatures: dropped calls, message delivery failures, account instability, and device-level malfunction — often noticed after public criticism of Israel or the Mossad.

-A fast narrative has followed:
+A rapid narrative has followed:
 **“This must be Israel.”**

 This node exists to slow that conclusion down.

 Not to defend Israel.
 Not to deny harm.
-But to apply **attribution discipline** — starting with doctrine, style, and opportunity cost.
+But to apply **attribution discipline** — beginning with doctrine, style, incentives, and opportunity cost.

 ---